Alessandro1103/obsidian/Vault1/Zettelkasten/Università/Robot Programming/Lezione1.md

 Interpreters are software applications that carry out the immediate parsing and execution of a source file.
 The execution process occurs concurrently with the parsing process.

 ## Program Files and Execution
 The .exe is a file that contains enough information for someone, to create a memory image, that contains the sequence of the instruction executable by CPU.
 Exe its an architecture, that contains constants, global variables, so it needs pointers to libraries.
+So in program we need the code, the data and the metadata.

+## Building a Program File

+In order of **files** we have:
+- .h .hpp -> HEADERS ()
+- .c .cpp .S -> SOURCE FILES
+- .o -> OBJECT FILES
+- .a -> STATIC LIBRARIES
+- .so -> SHARED LIBRARIES
+- EXECUTABLES

+Then **Compiling** and then again **Linking**.

 ---
 # References